Hany-Almnaem/privacy-protocol-toolkit-p2p/docs/DOCUMENTATION.md

 # Complete Documentation

-> **Current Status**: Proof of Concept - Demonstration Mode
+> **Current Status**: Proof of Concept - Real Network Integration ✅
 >
-> This tool demonstrates privacy analysis concepts using simulated network data.
-All algorithms, ZK proof concepts, and API designs are functional.
-For technical details on real network integration, see [KNOWN_ISSUES.md](KNOWN_ISSUES.md) and [PY_LIBP2P_STATUS.md](PY_LIBP2P_STATUS.md).
+> This tool performs privacy analysis on **real py-libp2p network connections**.
+All privacy detection algorithms, event capture, and reporting features are functional.
+ZK proofs are mock implementations for demonstration purposes.
+See [Phase 2 Roadmap](#production-roadmap) for real ZK integration plans.

 ## Table of Contents